antiihope/price-box/readme.md

 - Select placement of Plan Name, top or bottom
 - Set a previous price and a discount, will show a line through the previous price and show the discount
 - Block Settings can be edited from side panel or directly from the block
+- Choose from predefined theme or set your ownn to control round corners, background, and color

 ---